 Downloads - this shows how many times your readers have downloaded the flipbook in PDF format.
 By default, this option is not activated in the flipbook player.

 Tip: If you want to make a flipbook available for download for your readers, make sure you activate the option in Customize.
 If you download the flipbook yourself using other download methods from your dashboard, those actions will not count and will not appear in this report.

 Page stats report

 So let's think about this scenario.
-I will access a flipbook 3 times today.
-2 of those times I will just view the cover and not go any further.
-The 3rd time I will go to the next 2 pages.
-The flipbook report will show 3 impressions, and 3 views.
+I will access a flipbook three times today.
+Two of those times, I will view the cover and not go any further.
+The third time I will go to the next two pages.
+The flipbook report will show three impressions and three views.
 The page report will look like the one just below.
-The flipbook summary report will not sum up all of the page views (in this case 3+1+1), because it is not supposed to.
+The flipbook summary report will not sum up all of the page views (in this case 3+1+1) because it is not supposed to.

 In the Engagement statistics section, you can see more in-depth stats on how your readers engaged with your publications.
 More specifically, what elements they clicked on, on what page these elements were, and how many times they clicked on them.

 Devices and sources report

 Find out what percentage of your readers opened your flipbook via desktops, tablets, or mobiles, as well as a percentage of sources, whether it was directly through a Flipsnack page or via an embed on another website.